TobiasPiontek/NauticNavigation/README.md

 <img src="./Frontend/Logo.png" alt="drawing" width="200"> <br/>
-Repository for the University Stuttgart "Fachpraktikum" Join Meetings with this Link: https://jitsi-meet.fmi.uni-stuttgart.de/AlgLabCourseMeetingSS20
+Repository for the University Stuttgart "Fachpraktikum"

 The goal of the project was to build a route planner for sea navigation.

 <br>

-## The Latest Commit: (final commit) is the commit relevant for this project
+## The Latest Commit: (final commit removed link) is the commit relevant for this project

 # [Online link for the Github repository](https://github.com/TobiasPiontek/NauticNavigation)